Navigation, Menus, Keyboard Shortcuts

 You’ll probably recognise the app menu as the traditional FileMaker Script menu, home to the traditional script shortcut keys (and variations thereof).

-Standard Keyboard Shortcuts
+Standard App Keyboard Shortcuts

-These are the standard keyboard shortcuts in MrWatson’s tools.
+These are the standard keyboard shortcuts in MrWatson’s tools:

 1